 When you get in touch with a bail bondsman, they will want to know:

-- The full name, age and circumstances of the defendant
+- The full name and age of the accused

 - The location where the defendant is locked up